MiguelMSandin/oligoN-design/README.md

 or **newly implemented**, if you want to also include the *Saccharomyces cerevisiae* template 18S sequence you can do it with the follwoing script (and if you have more than one sequence in the consensus file there is no need for previously align the file):

 `alignPrimers.sh -c target_consensus.fasta -p guinardia_PR2_m8_s001.fasta -o target_consensus_regions.fasta`

+## 6. Estimate accessibility regions

+'rateAccess.py -f target_consensus_regions.fasta -o guinardia_probes_access.tsv'

+## (TO BE DONE: 7 Add a script to automatically filter probes)
+(Based on length, GC content, number of matches,...)

+## (TO BE DONE: 7 Add a script to automatically select the X% best probes)

 ## 6. Estimate the secondary structure
 ### (to be implemented)
 By using the recently develop tool [R2DT](https://github.com/rnacentral/R2DT) ([Sweeney et al., 2021](https://www.nature.com/articles/s41467-021-23555-5#citeas) ), it is possible to infer the secondary structure of (almost) any 18S rDNA.